CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/general-tab.md

             For more details, click [here](../../manufacturing/auto-pick-issue-and-auto-pick-receipt.md)

             **Pick Issue**
-            - Perform the usual steps of picking non-trace and batch-traced Items.
+            - Pick non-trace and batch-traced Items.
             - Click "Update "on the Pick Issue Form.
             - The system automatically creates an **Issue to Production** transaction.
             - Pick Order is updated and set to "Close" status.